The Minut Web App

 Here you can find all of your properties and how many sensors you have in them.
 To see the location of the property, and the sensors, press "manage".
 Here you can go directly to the sensors, and configure them.

 Here you can find all your sensors, their readings, and how to configure them.
-To configure a sensor, press "Sensor Configuration".
+To configure a sensor, press "Device settings".
 It may take up to 1 hour for all configurations to upload to the device.

 You can also see what sensors are online, and the battery level of them.
-If you want to make changes to more than one sensor, tick the box next to the ones you want to configure, and then press "new configuration" in the top right corner.
+If you want to make changes to multiple sensors at once, tick the box next to the ones you want to configure, and then press "Device settings" in the top right corner.

 Enable noise alerts to get alerted if the noise level exceeds the set threshold.
 You can set up a wanted threshold that fits your needs.